Yuruyuri's Masahiko Ohta Directs WIT Studio's Original TV Anime Onipan! in 2022

 Kikuko Inoue as Kuma

-Momozono-Momo and Issun-Bōko are teased as the children of the well-known Japanese folklore character Momotarō and Issun-Bōshi, respectively.
+Momozono-Momo and Issun-Bōko are teased as the children of the well-known Japanese folklore characters Momotarō and Issun-Bōshi, respectively.

 Source: Comic Natalie

-Note: Update: April 2022 premiere added.
-Thanks, DatRandomDude.